JrzenonDev/react-reddit/README.md

 ## Credits

-This project was created by [Your Name].
-You can find the source code and more information on the project's GitHub repository: [https://github.com/your-username/reactreddit](https://github.com/your-username/reactreddit)
+This project was created by JrzenonDev.
+You can find the source code and more information on the project's GitHub repository: [https://github.com/your-username/reactreddit](https://github.com/JrzenonDev/reactreddit)

 ## License